 ICYMI, we're big proponents of making art every day .
 Yes — every. single. day.
-But what happens when you’re fresh out of ideas for what to actually draw or paint?
+But what happens when you’re fresh out of ideas for what to actually draw?

 It happens to the best of us.
 But if you’re looking for some drawing exercises to knock out during your busy week, we’ve got your game plan for daily sketching.
 Hello, inspo!

 Monday: Creatures and Critters

 Not to let the cat out of the bag, but drawing animals might be the best subject ever.
 Grab your pastel pencils (or use colored pencils) and bring this kitty to life.
 (Hint: the secret to getting that realistic look is all in the short pencil strokes.
 So work slowly and layer, layer, layer!).

 You might look at this black-eyed susan and immediately reach for your yellow colored pencil.
 But you’ve gotta fight that urge — if you lay down a yellow and call it good, your flower will be totally dull.
 Learn to mix and blend all kinds of colors to get this bold look and brighten up your weekday.